TheBrokenRail/Scratch3Builder/README.md

 # Scratch3Builder
 A Program To Package Scratch 3.0
-Supports Windows, Linux, and Mac (maybe).
+Supports Windows, Linux, and Mac.